On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: Setup driven by a nonnegative local martingale converging to zero

-The Skorokhod embedding problem can be phrased as follows: given a probability measure $\mu$ on $\re$ find a stopping time $T$ such that $X_T$ has the law $\mu$, $X_T\sim\mu$.
-One further requires $T$ to be \emph{small} in some sense, typically saying that $T$ is minimal.
-We refer the reader to Ob\l\'oj \cite{genealogia} for further details and the history of the problem.\\ In \cite{ay1} Az\'ema and Yor introduced the family of martingales described in Definition \ref{def:ay} and used them to give an elegant solution to the Skorokhod embedding problem for $X$ a continuous local martingale (and $\mu$ centered).
+The Skorokhod embedding problem can be phrased as follows: given a probability measure $\mu$ on~$\re$ find a stopping time $T$ such that $X_T$ has the law $\mu$, $X_T\sim\mu$.
+One further requires $T$ to be \textit{small} in some sense, typically saying that $T$ is minimal.
+We refer the reader to Ob\l\'{o}j~\cite{genealogia} for further details and the history of the problem.

+In~\cite{ay1} Az\'{e}ma and Yor introduced the family of martingales described in Definition~\ref{def:ay} and used them to give an elegant solution to the Skorokhod embedding problem for $X$ a continuous local martingale (and $\mu$ centered).
 Namely, they proved that

-where $\psi_\mu$ in the barycentre function \eqref{eq:call+barycentre}, solves the embedding problem.
+where $\psi_\mu$ is the barycenter function \eqref {eq:call+barycentre}, solves the embedding problem.